disk91/Disk91_LoRaE5/README.md

 LoRa-E5 is a LoRaWAN module make by Seeed studio.

 ## Installation
+- Download the Zip file from the github **releases** menu
+- In Arduino, go to sketch / include library / Add a library ZIP
+- Load the downloaded Zip file
+- Now you can import the library (Disk91 LoRaE5 library)
+- Watch the examples in Arduino / Files / Examples / Disk91 LoRa-E5 library

 ## Supported feature
 - LoRaE5 module detection over different Serial ports on WIO